Woman's Belly with hands heart shape around belly button with flower on top

 Remember: If you’re unsure about the safety of any potential massage gun use, be sure to talk to your doctor before trying anything that could be risky.

-Is Using Theragun on the Stomach a Good Idea?
+Theragun Stomach: Is This a Good Idea?

-While high amplitude is great for many different uses, it’s definitely not a great feature for abdominal massage.
-This is because the long strokes create hard-hitting punches, which many people will consider uncomfortable or even painful.
-Extra deep hits may also translate to irritation of internal organs, which we definitely don’t think is a good idea.
+While high amplitude is excellent for many uses, it’s definitely not a great feature for a massage Theragun abdomen.
+The long strokes create hard-hitting punches, which many people consider uncomfortable or painful.

-Read More
+Read More:

 For more information on Theraguns, be sure to check out our in-hand reviews, which offer detailed specs, numerous photos, and comparisons with other massage guns: